xuesixi/cclox/readme.md

 ### optional parameter

 ***When defining a function, we can give parameters default values.
-At runtime, if the coressponding argument is absent, the value will be computed by evaluating the expression.***
+If the corresponding argument is absent, the value will be computed by evaluating the expression at runtime.***

 ```lox
 fun add(a, b = 2 * a + 1) {